 - Triple Science

 * Pupils will be given clear guidance on whether or not to take Spanish at GCSE.
-Most current year groups and all future year groups will have studied this in Year 8, although French is being studied by some current year groups.
+Most current year groups and all future year groups will have studied this in Year 8, although French is being studied by one year group.

 Additional options will be added as numbers in the school grow.